 In her quest to seek a more natural way to promote health, Stephanie started Natural State Microgreens in 2019 and began selling this superfood to restaurants and at farmers’ markets.
 Ironically, around this same time, her husband Paul developed pre-diabetes.
 They switched to a Whole Food Plant Based Diet and within 4 months, Paul’s diabetes was reversed, and they both lost 20# as well.
-The Stephanie was hooked!
-She obtained a Certification in Plant-Based Nutrition through the T. Colin Campbell Center for Nutrition Studies and then a Board Certification in Lifestyle Medicine through the American College of Lifestyle Medicine.
+Then Stephanie was hooked!
+She obtained a Certification in Plant-Based Nutrition through the T. Colin Campbell Center for Nutrition Studies at eCornell and then a Board Certification in Lifestyle Medicine through the American College of Lifestyle Medicine.
 Now her goal now is to provide education and support to people who wish to prevent, improve, and even reverse preventable chronic diseases and transform their lives through a Whole Food Plant-Based lifestyle.

 Stephanie offers a comprehensive online, self-paced "21 Day Plant-Based Challenge Course" with a focus on chronic disease prevention, treatment, and reversal pinpointing Type 2 Diabetes, heart disease, high blood pressure, high cholesterol and weight loss, as well an entire class addressing the ever-popular question "Where Do You Get Your Protein?"
 She also offers this course through a local non-profit educational consortium for seniors in Little Rock as well as offering general education on Plant Based nutrition in-person to local civic groups, churches, and more as well as various organizations online.

 Stephanie provides individualized coaching services to help clients clarify the most effective nutritional means to meet their healthcare goals and facilitate their ability to navigate the healthcare system.